-No matter the role or the film, the consistent remark from his peers is that Dick Miller gives each part his all and that magical touch.
+No matter the role or the film, the consistent remark from his peers was that Dick Miller gave each part his everything, including that magical touch.

 “He’s so himself.
 He’s so completely authentic.
 You’re never gonna steal a scene from him because how can you steal a scene from someone who’s so real?
 You’re never gonna steal a scene from reality,” Zach Galligan said, remembering his time with Miller in Gremlins.

 “Dick was one of my favorite actors,” Corman said.